Digital contact center

 What is a digital contact center?

-A digital contact center is exactly what it sounds like—a customer contact center that’s undergone a digital transformation to offer customers a seamless communication experience.
-Digital contact centers are also known as cloud-based centers because their services are hosted remotely in the cloud rather than via on-premises hardware.
+A digital contact center is exactly as it sounds; a customer contact center that’s undergone a digital transformation to offer customers a seamless communication experience.

-A contact center with full digital functionality integrates channels such as social media, SMS, and chatbots—as well as tech including artificial intelligence (AI), natural language processing (NLP), and the Internet of Things (IoT).
-This helps agents to follow a customer journey across multiple channels.
+A contact center with full digital functionality integrates channels such as business SMS, social media messaging, and more—as well as tech including Natural Language Processing (NLP) and other aspects of Artificial Intelligence (AI).
+All of this helps agents to follow a customer journey across multiple channels.

-Going digital helps a contact center to be more proactive.
-Instead of just reacting to customer issues, cloud computing leverages analytics to predict common problems, provide personalized support, and significantly improve customer experiences.
+Going digital also helps a contact center to be more proactive.
+Instead of just reacting to customer issues, cloud contact center solutions can more easily leverage analytics to predict common problems, provide personalized support, and significantly improve customer experiences.

-What are the benefits of a digital contact center?
+What are the benefits of contact center digital transformation?

-In an era when pretty much everything is becoming digitized or “smart”, implementing a digital contact center is a logical next step.
-Among the many benefits, it’s ideal for:
+In an era when pretty much everything is becoming digitized or “smart”, implementing a digital contact center is more than just a logical next step.
+By embarking on digital contact center modernization you can:

 To offer the best customer experience, you need to provide omnichannel customer service.
 Digital transformation makes this possible because the best software integrates all channels into one app, so agents don’t need to toggle between digital technologies.